johnleejunhan12/hill-climb-painter/README.md

 ### Step 4: View the painting process
-If you checked the display painting progress, a pygame window will show the real time painting progress.
-You can also close the display to prematurely stop the painting process.
+If **display painting progress** was enabled, you can watch the algorithm paint in real time in a display.
+The pygame window can be closed to prematurely stop the painting process.

 https://github.com/user-attachments/assets/db229c0f-234f-4ed7-b74b-e8ecd0e8e5f7